danswart/ryb-book/112-aspirations-missions.Rmd

 The more 'noble' the mission sounds the more committed people seem to become.
 Strangely, people will follow a 'noble cause' even when it is illogical, impossible, immoral, or irresponsible!

-<span style="color: maroon;">Example:  ***"I want to 'save' the planet...to do that I must...fly all over the planet in a polluting jet plane...force others to adopt an unproven technology and risk the economic lives of hundreds of millions of people...to do that I must...create a worldwide governmental movement for 'change'."***</span>
+<span style="color: maroon;">Example:  ***"I want to 'save' the planet...to do that I must...fly all over the planet in a polluting jet plane...force others to adopt an unproven technology and risk the economic lives of hundreds of millions of people...to do that I must...create a worldwide movement for 'change'."***</span>
 :::

 <br>